cowajoba-cloud/secure-distributed-cloud-lab/README.md

-# Secure Distributed Cloud Lab
+# Secure-by-Design Distributed Cloud Architectures

-**Lab Project:** Secure Distributed Cloud Architectures
+**Lab Project:** Research-Driven Security Engineering for Cloud-Native Systems

 Cloud and distributed systems underpin modern digital infrastructure across government, industry, and research domains.
 However, security incidents in these environments frequently arise not from zero-day exploits, but from **architectural weaknesses** such as misconfigurations, over-permissive access controls, and poorly defined trust boundaries.